IsaiahHenryB/Course-Project/README.md

 I was able to add some functionality to the Display more button using JS. unfortunately, I couldn't immediately make use of the event parameter.

 I may re-visit or remove the (event) param in the future.

+## Homework10

+Spent some time reorganizing my file structure and file paths (a lot of time because I didn't have a public folder)

+Upon opening up the server I was unable to get any of my links from the public folder to work via localhost

+Opening the html files raw is fine, but when I open them in the localhost, none of the files can be located (What i see is ugly straight up html) :/

+I'm getting errors in the console that tell me so as well ):

+The links in the app.js for sendFile seem to work properly though.

+I really hope to get all the file paths working properly but I'm at a total loss for now.